juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 convert_imageset --gray --shuffle /devuser/Teeth/img/validation_data/ training_val_data.txt val_lmdb

 #Extracting the mean data for the entire dataset
-A common step in computer vision and image processing is to extract the mean data of the entire training data to ease the training process, to do this:
+A common step in computer vision is to extract the mean data of the entire training dataset to facilitate the learning process during backpropagation, caffe already has a library to calculate the mean data for us:

 compute_image_mean -backend=lmdb train_lmdb mean.binaryproto

-This will generate a file called mean.binaryproto, this file will have matrix data related to the overall mean of our training set, this will be substracted during training to each and everyone of our training examples
+This will generate a file called mean.binaryproto, this file will have matrix data related to the overall mean of our training set, this will be substracted during training to each and everyone of our training examples to have a more reasonable scale in our inputs.

 #Designing and implementing the Convolutional Neural Net
-For quick prototyping, I'm going to use the Caffe Deeplearning framework, but you can use other cool frameworks like TensorFlow or Keras.

-Convnets are really good at image processing because they can learn features automatically just by providing input and output data, they are also very good at transformation invariances this is to small changes in rotation and full changes in translation.
+Convnets are really good at image recognition because they can learn features automatically just by providing input and output data, they are also very good at transformation invariances this is to small changes in rotation and full changes in translation.
-In Machine Learning there are a set of well-known architectures for image processing like AlexNet, VGGNet, Inception etc. If you follow that kind of architectures is almost guaranteed you will obtain the best results possible, for this case and for the sake of simplicity and training time I'm going to use a simplified version of AlexNet with much less convolutional layers, remember that here we are just trying to extract Teeth features from the face and not entire concepts of the world like AlexNet does, so a net with much less capacity will do fine.
+In Machine Learning there are a set of well-known architectures for image processing like AlexNet, VGGNet, Google Inception etc. If you follow that kind of architectures is almost guaranteed you will obtain the best results possible, for this case and for the sake of simplicity and training time I'm going to use a simplified version of these nets with much less convolutional layers, remember that here we are just trying to extract Teeth features from the face and not entire concepts of the real world like AlexNet does, so a net with much less capacity will do fine for our task.

 //code of 3 prototxt

 //image of architecture

 To train the neural network